Nomadic Life Lessons from my Travel Destinations

 - Pick a location to fit your budget.
 My disappointment of London was probably due to it being a very expensive place.
 I had a very tight budget and my quality of life suffered greatly from it.
 I found out how hard it is, traveling using dorm rooms in hostels, as I spent a month in a 16-bed dormitory, and eating at fast food chicken joints to save money.
 As a digital nomad, it doesn’t make sense to settle down in a pricey place, especially if you don’t work there.

-- The budget stays the same, as the lifestyle changes.
+- The budget stays the same, as the quality of life changes.
 I noticed I would spend around the same amount of money both in London and in Sarajevo.
 But while in London I would live in a dorm, eat fast food and walk to save money, in Sarajevo I rented the best room and ate in Sushi restaurants every night.

 - Economical hub.
 On the plus side, a place like London offers a lot of great business opportunities.
 You can schedule meetings, go to meet ups and make great connections.
 If you’re the kind of person who has big ideas and the ability to network, London it’s a great place to be.